-of $\Lambda(1405)$ which can decay into $\Sigma^0 \pi^0$, $\Sigma^+ \pi^-$ or $\Sigma^- \pi^+$.
+The low-energy kaon-nuclei interaction studies represent the main aim of AMADEUS.
+The negatively charged kaons from DA Φ NE can stop inside the target or interact at low energies, giving birth of a series of processes we plan to study.
+Among these, a key-role is played by the production of $\Lambda(1405)$ which can decay into $\Sigma^0 \pi^0$, $\Sigma^+ \pi^-$ or $\Sigma^- \pi^+$.
 We study all these three channels in the same data taking.
 Another important item is represented by the debated case of the "kaonic nuclear clusters", especially the K-pp, and K- -ppn ones.
-We study these channels by measuring their decays to Λp and to Λd .
+We study these channels by measuring their decays to Ap and to Ad.
 In the same time, many other kaon-nuclei processes are investigated, either for the first time, or in order to obtain more accurate results than those actually reported in literature.
 Cross sections, branching ratios, rare hyperon decay processes are investigated, taking advantage of the unique kaon-beam quality delivered by DA Φ NE.

-In the summer of 2012 a first dedicated target, half cylinder done in pure carbon was realized and installed inside the Drift Chamber of KLOE as a first setup towards the realization of AMADEUS (see Figure 5).
+In the summer of 2012 a first dedicated target, half cylinder done in pure carbon was realized and installed inside the Drift Chamber of KLOE as a first setup towards the realization of AMADEUS.
 The target thickness was optimized to have a maximum of stopped kaons (about 24% of the generated ones) without degrading too much the energy of resulting charged particles inside the target material.
-In the period of data taking a total integrated luminosity of about 90 pb-1 was achieved.
+In the period of data taking a total integrated luminosity of about 90 pb^{-1} was achieved.
 The ongoing analysis of these data will provide new insights in the low-energy interactions of charged kaons in the nuclear matter.